 Normandy is another mortgage lender offering various types of construction loans.
 They have a particular interest in funding residential home constructions.
-They also provide land loans and have expertise in the new home construction loans sector.
-Normandy has funded over $800 million in residential construction loans.
-They offer full services, including loan funding and servicing available in 39 states in the US.
+They also provide land loans and advisory expertise in the new home construction loans sector.
+Today, Normandy has provided over $800 million in residential construction loans.
+These services, including loan funding and servicing are available in 39 states across the US.
 They also allow online registration and application.
-Successful applicants receive their loans within 21 days.
+Additionally, successful applicants receive their loans within 21 days.
 Normandy enjoys a reputable A+ rating in BBB and offers online account management as well as online loan pre-qualification.

 - Normandy offers multiple types of construction loans

 - Normandy asks for strict pre-qualification requirements

 - The lender charges high-interest rates - APR 10.95%

 4. NBKC – Over 25 years of industry experience